vascocandeias/maestro-cloud/README.md

 # MAESTRO in the cloud
-This repo contains the functions used in the cloud implementation of [MAESTRO](https://vascocandeias.github.io/maestro), a website for multivariate time series analysis using dynamic Bayesian networks which can be [deployed on-premises](#getting-started).
+This repo contains the functions used in the cloud implementation of [MAESTRO (dynaMic bAyESian neTwoRks Online](https://vascocandeias.github.io/maestro), a website for multivariate time series analysis using dynamic Bayesian networks which can be [deployed on-premises](#getting-started).
 The cloud architecture is depicted bellow and was deployed in AWS.

 <p align="center">
   <img src="Cloud.png"/>